Plants have been working overtime to mitigate climate change

 The study was published in the journal Trends in Plant Science.

-“We know that terrestrial plants are currently absorbing more CO2 than is released into the atmosphere through the combination of fire, decomposition, plant respiration, and human-related emissions,” said Lucas Cernusak, the leader of the research.
+“We know that terrestrial plants are currently absorbing more CO2 than is released into the atmosphere through the combination of fire, decomposition, plant respiration, and land-use change,” said Lucas Cernusak, the leader of the research.
 “This is commonly known as the land carbon sink, and we know it’s currently slowing the rate at which atmospheric CO2 is increasing.
 What we don’t know is how strong that response is, and how long we can count on it.”

 The researchers used terrestrial gross primary productivity (GPP) to model photosynthesis trends over the years.
 GPP measures global photosynthesis by calculating the total amount of carbon taken in by plants on land over a period of time.